- Pittsboro, Spring 2006

 - Mt.
 Gilead, Spring 2018

-Starting in June, TPC will be presenting Anytown, USA: A documentary short film series profiling small towns in North Carolina, a series of programs created by Randolph Benson and produced by Critical Focus Pictures in collaboration with the Center for Documentary Studies at Duke University.
+TPC is presenting Anytown, USA: A documentary short film series profiling small towns in North Carolina, a series of programs created by Randolph Benson and produced by Critical Focus Pictures in collaboration with the Center for Documentary Studies at Duke University.

 Mt.
 Gilead, NC was the featured town in 2018